binomial14/binomial14.github.io/_pages/about.md

 I am going to be an exchange student in [The University of Edinburgh](https://www.ed.ac.uk) in Sep.
 2021.
 I have been awarded for [2021 National Taiwan University Outgoing Exchange Student Scholarshiip](https://oia.ntu.edu.tw/en/page/index/menu_sn/2561), which is given to the exchange students with excellent internal screening score.

-Besides, I am a maker and love hand-made stuffs.
-I am also the starting shooting guard in NTUEE basketball team.
+In leisure time, I am a maker and love hand-made stuffs.
+I was just awarded the conference award: Best Solver in 2021 MakeNTU.
+I also like basketball very much, and I was the starting shooting guard in NTUEE basketball team.

 ## Special Experiences